 Our affiliate organizations and outreach programs have

 benefitted our membership and the surrounding community.
 The Sisterhood sponsors various functions throughout the year – including The Sisterhood Seder, Mah Jongg/Card Party, and Fashion Show to name

-to enjoy various activities – e.g. bi-monthly breakfast meetings that feature outside speakers and occasional trips to local sights of interest.
-Applications for the Men’s Club and Sisterhood
+members to enjoy various activities – e.g. bi-monthly breakfast meetings that feature outside speakers and occasional trips to local sights of interest.
+Applications for the Brotherhood and